juxor/afaq/markdown/append136.md

 a result with which Rothbard would have no problem.
 As Howard Zinn notes:

-> _"the American Bar Association, organised by lawyers accustomed to serving the wealthy, began a national campaign of education to reverse the [Supreme] Court decision [that companies could not be considered as a person]. . . .
-By 1886. . . the Supreme Court had accepted the argument that corporations were 'persons' and their money was property protected by the process clause of the Fourteenth Amendment. . . .
-The justices of the Supreme Court were not simply interpreters of the Constitution.
-They were men of certain backgrounds, of certain [class] interests."_ [**A People's History of the United States**, p.
+> _"the American Bar Association, organised by lawyers accustomed to serving
+> the wealthy, began a national campaign of education to reverse the [Supreme]
+> Court decision [that companies could not be considered as a person]. . . .
+> By 1886. . . the Supreme Court had accepted the argument that corporations
+> were 'persons' and their money was property protected by the process clause
+> of the Fourteenth Amendment. . . .
+The justices of the Supreme Court were
+> not simply interpreters of the Constitution.
+They were men of certain
+> backgrounds, of certain [class] interests."_ [ **A People's History of the
+> United States** , p.
 255]

 Of course it will be argued that the Supreme Court is a monopoly and so our analysis is flawed.
 In "anarcho"-capitalism there is no monopoly.
 But the